Termite barrier

 Termite barriers are materials that have been specifically designed to prevent subterranean termites from gaining access to a structure.
 Physical termite barriers are free of pesticides and physically block termite foraging activity.
 Development of physical barriers to effectively exclude subterranean termites makes it possible to design and build structures with a far lower possibility of termite invasion and damage over the life of the building.
-Because of their small size (0.02 inch long), impressive reproductive capability (a termite queen products one egg every 3 seconds, or over 10 million eggs per year), and ability to eat through many construction materials, termites are the most destructive of all insects.
+Because of their small size (0.02 inch long), impressive reproductive capability (a termite queen produces one egg every 3 seconds, or over 10 million eggs per year), and ability to eat through many construction materials, termites are the most destructive of all insects.